josecaloca/multiclass-text-classification/README.md

 ## 🔧 Key Technologies

-This project utilizes a modern **MLOps pipeline** with well-structured **Dockerized services** to ensure reproducibility and efficient deployment.
+This project uses a modern **MLOps pipeline** with well-structured **Dockerized services** to ensure reproducibility and efficient deployment.
 Below are the key technologies used:

 ### 📌 **Machine Learning & Model Training**
 - **Hugging Face Transformers** – Used for **fine-tuning a DistilBERT model** to classify news headlines.